vorrkaa/SVUI/README.md

 # SuperVillain UI

-Custom World of Warcraft User Interface.
-This version is a fork and upgrade from legacy and unmaintained repository.
+Custom World of Warcraft User Interface. \
+This version is a fork and upgrade from legacy and unmaintained repository to be playable for **The War Within only**.

 ## Original UI
 SVUI original repository: https://github.com/FailcoderAddons/SVUI \